 The Trudy Busch Valentine School of Nursing at Saint Louis University's Master of Science in Nursing (Clinical Nurse Leader) degree program prepares nurses for leadership roles in a variety of health care settings, focusing on quality improvement, clinical coordination and accountability for health outcomes as a provider and manager of care.
-A MSN-CNL prepares nurses to work in a broad range of positions across the health care system.
+The MSN-CNL prepares nurses to work in a broad range of positions across the health care system.